techidaily/site-games-able/source/_posts/1719166740000-jumpstart-savings-with-sonys-midyear-blowout.md

 ## 7\.
 The Last of Us: Part II

  Even if you’re not a gamer, the chances are you know about The Last of Us.
 But Joel and Ellie’s story didn't just end when the hit TV series did.
 That is only one part of their adventure, so if you want a sneak peek into the events that you can expect from the second series, you can get it for half price in PlayStation’s summer sale.
-If you’ve been looking for[games to play if you like the Last of Us TV show](https://www.makeuseof.com/games-to-play-if-you-like-the-last-of-us-tv-show/) , this should be your first stop for obvious reasons.
+If you’ve been looking for [games to play if you like the Last of Us TV show](https://www.makeuseof.com/games-to-play-if-you-like-the-last-of-us-tv-show/) , this should be your first stop for obvious reasons.

 **Download** :[The Last of Us: Part II](https://store.playstation.com/en-us/product/UP9000-CUSA07820%5F00-THELASTOFUSPART2) for &19.99 (50% off)